STFUjs/STFU/README.md

 @(Context'tree@host.tld)
 @(Context'tree@host.tld)()

-These are the URI IRI URL "file name" or reference. at host.tld's interface, as declared in /@(@host.tld) or /@() ”file" via host.tld
+These are the URI IRI URL "file name" or reference. at host.tld's interface, as declared in "/@(@host.tld)" or "/@()' "file" via host.tld

 <H2>Local Context:</H2>